gptt916/teamabsolutely/README.md

 	- Trending items based on the amount of searches and ratings in the past 24 hours (or other time period)
 - Context-aware search
 	- Users can search for items without having a perfect match to their input text.
 This will be achieved using IBM Watson and Datamuse APIs.
+- Real-time Analytics of Data
+        - Users will be able to view demographic consensus data using multiple representation formats.
+These formats will be dynamically updated as new data enters the application.

 ## Technologies
 - React.js